Library: Policy

 INSTRUCTIONS TO STAFF 340:65-3-6.1

-Revised 9-15-21
+Revised 9-15-23

 1. (a) Electronic benefits transfer (EBT) system.
 EBT provides an electronic method to deliver Supplemental Nutrition Assistance Program (SNAP) food benefits and Child Care Subsidy Program child care benefits to eligible clients and to pay child care providers.
 The EBT system provides access to these benefits through the client's use of an EBT card, called Access Oklahoma, and a personal identification number (PIN).

-(1) Clients choose their own PIN numbers when they receive their initial benefits.
-When they receive SNAP food benefits and Child Care Subsidy benefits, they may use the same PIN for both benefits, but must PIN each benefit separately before they can use their Access Oklahoma card.
-Clients may PIN their cards at the OKDHS office or call the integrated voice response (IVR) number at 888-328-6551.
+(1) Clients choose their own PIN numbers and may PIN their cards at the Oklahoma Human Services (OKDHS) office or call the integrated voice response (IVR) number at 888-328-6551.
 When they call the IVR number, they choose option 1 for SNAP and option 3 for Child Care Subsidy.

-(3) For Child Care Subsidy, the EBT system tracks time and attendance for approved children and processes child care provider payments.
+(4) For Child Care Subsidy, the EBT system tracks time and attendance for approved children and processes child care provider payments.
 The client uses the Access Oklahoma card to swipe attendance at the child care facility.
 Child care providers are paid based on swiped attendance.

-(2) FS EPS staff are available to visit OKDHS offices to assist in training new EBT specialists in the use of the Administrative Terminal (AT) system.
-County office training of clients and authorized representatives may be conducted by any staff member familiar with EBT.
+(2) Financial Services (FS) Electronic Payment Systems (EPS) staff are available to visit OKDHS offices to assist in training new EBT specialists in the use of the Administrative Terminal (AT) system.
+Any staff member familiar with EBT may train clients and authorized representatives.

 (c) Access Oklahoma card issuance.
 An initial Access Oklahoma card for food and/or child care benefits is issued to the payee after the benefits are placed in application status and the payee views the EBT training video.
 A second Access Oklahoma card may be issued per program for a designated authorized representative, per (d) of this Instruction.
 When SNAP and Child Care Subsidy benefits are included in the same case, the client may choose a different authorized representative for each program.
 Refer to OAC 340:50-3-1 for information regarding SNAP authorized representatives and OAC 340:40-3-1 regarding Child Care Subsidy authorized representatives.

 (1) FS EPS staff remotely print initial SNAP only and SNAP with Child Care Subsidy Access Oklahoma cards to the OKDHS office embosser and, in instances described in (e)(2) of this Instruction, replacement cards when requested by OKDHS office or support center staff.
-An EBT card is considered an initial card, when:
+An EBT card is an initial card, when:

 (A) a client applies for SNAP benefits for the first time;